 Categorised B (2014 ESP).
 Any environmental and social impacts potentially associated with the project will be site-specific and addressed through appropriate mitigation measures.
 An environmental and social due diligence ("ESDD") of the proposed investment as well as a review of environmental, social, health and safety policies and procedures and the capacity of the company to manage risks associated with the proposed project was completed by independent consultants and confirmed that the project is structured to be in line with the EBRD's Performance Requirements ("PRs").

-The project consists of purchasing of up to 30 buses as part of an ongoing fleet renewal programme.
-Total expected annual emissions savings (tonnes/year) are 2,595 t CO2 (71% savings on current emissions), 0.95 t particle matter (98% savings on current emissions) and 16.38t NOx (84% savings on current emissions).
+The project component consisting of purchasing of 29 buses, as part of an ongoing fleet renewal programme, has the total expected annual emissions savings (tonnes/year) of 2,595 t CO2 (71% savings on current emissions), 0.95 t particle matter (98% savings on current emissions) and 16.38t NOx (84% savings on current emissions).
 All the new buses will have wheelchair lift access and allocated areas for the disabled people.

 The company does not have a formally certified environmental, health and safety services management system; however the ESDD identified that overall environmental, health and safety issue was well managed and well resourced, and that the company has the institutional capacity to implement the project in compliance with the Bank's PRs and Serbian legislation.